10 ways to reduce your fuel bill - Vernon Morning Star

 2) Accelerate slowly

-Okay, you always wanted to be a race car driver, but really, beating a stranger from one stop light to the next not only will not get you ahead in life, it also won’t get you ahead in fuel savings.
+Sure, you always wanted to be a race car driver, but really, beating a stranger from one stop light to the next won’t get you ahead in life.
+It also won’t get you ahead in fuel savings.
 The Government of Canada website suggests imagining you have a cup of coffee on the dashboard, and you try not to spill it.
 Slow and steady really does win the race to savings in this case.

-We know the drive-thru is a North American staple, but you can save yourself some serious bucks if you skip those long lines of vehicles idling away, turn your vehicle off for those 10 minutes and walk in to make your order.
-COVID made North Americans even more fond of the drive-thru, but walking in for the daily Timmy’s would help support your caffeine and sugar habit.
+We know the drive-through is a North American staple, but you can save yourself some serious bucks if you skip those long lines of vehicles idling away, turn your vehicle off for those 10 minutes and walk in to make your order.
+COVID made North Americans even more fond of the drive-through, but walking in for the daily coffee would help support your caffeine and sugar habit.

 Close following distances are good for creating a pain in the rear end, if you catch my drift, and they also require faster deceleration, which is less efficient.
 So give other vehicles some space, it will help you keep your speed consistent.